- Admission and Financial Aid

 Students should write an Internship Proposal according to the guidelines listed on the Internship Proposal Approval form (MES-7) in consultation with their Internship Advisor.
 Internship proposals should be approved by the Internship Advisory Committee and the Program Director no later than two (2) weeks prior to the internship start date.
 The signed approval form and a copy of the Proposal must be submitted to the MES Program Office no later than two (2) weeks following the internship start date.

-While the final format of the internship report is determined by the student's Advisor, some general formatting guidelines are included in the Internship Report Preparation Guide.
+While the final format of the internship report is determined by the student's Advisor, some general formatting guidelines are included in the Internship Report Preparation Guide below.
 Students are encouraged to review and discuss these with their Advisor.

 Internships will be graded on a “Satisfactory/Unsatisfactory” basis.
 Grades will be awarded by the academic advisor in consultation with the approved mentor.
 Should a student receive an “Unsatisfactory” evaluation for his/her internship, no credit will be awarded towards the degree.